TomasHubelbauer/lyrics/README.md

 - Implemented logic for scraping Spotify ID for artist and title from Google
 - Implemented logic for pulling lyrics using the Spotify Lyrics API on GitHub (https://github.com/akashrchandran/spotify-lyrics-api)
+- Fixed most of the lingering shadow issue by reloading before every line change
+- Made the lyrics fade into view instead of flashing in aggressively